storybookjs/react-native/docs/src/pages/addons/writing-addons/index.md

 Let's add the following content to the `index.js`.
 It will expose a decorator called `withFoo` which we use the `.addDecorator()` API to decorate all our stories.

-The `@storybook/addons` package contains a `makeDecorator` function which we can easily use to create such a decorator:
+The `@storybook/addons` package contains a `makeDecorator` function which we can use to create such a decorator:

 ```js
 import React from 'react';